stealsocks/100-things/README.md

 A grid theme with a pop-up iframe and [blocks.css](https://thesephist.github.io/blocks.css/) design.
 Intended to showcase the progress of your "Do 100 thing" project.
 /
-The config.toml file provides access to a variety of CSS properties, allowing for personal customisation of your site's background, font, block elements and
+The config.toml file provides access to a variety of CSS properties, allowing for personal customisation of your site's background, font, block elements and button design.
+/
+/
 ## Features
 Responsive
 Single-page
 Easily customizable CSS
 90/100 Google Lighthouse speed score
+/
+/

 ## Installation: